prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/properties.rst

 Build-enabled Properties
 ----------------
-The following properties are available only if certain properties are enabled at build time via CMakeLists.txt.
+The following properties are available only if certain properties are enabled at build time by using CMakeLists.txt.

 LinuxMemoryChecker
 ^^^^^^^^^^^^^^^^^^

-Enabling the LinuxMemoryChecker by setting ``PRESTO_ENABLE_LINUX_MEMORY_CHECKER`` to ON in presto-native-execution/CMakeLists.txt will make the following properties available:
+Enabling the LinuxMemoryChecker by setting ``PRESTO_ENABLE_LINUX_MEMORY_CHECKER`` to ``ON`` in presto-native-execution/CMakeLists.txt will make the following properties from PeriodicMemoryChecker available:

 ``systemMemPushbackEnabled``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^